sendsmaily/smaily-prestashop-module/USERGUIDE.md

 ## RSS

-Smaily's module can create an RSS link of available Prestashop products.
+Smaily's module can create an RSS link of available PrestaShop products.
 The module provides several options for generating an RSS feed link.

 1. **Products category**: selecting a category will display only products under that category in the RSS feed.